 well, I already blew it when I had that Egg McMuffin the other day!" and

-Humorous in a sad kind of way, but very telling.
+Humorous in a sad sort of way, but also very telling.
 What was this woman's

 continuing.
-I would wager that her primary motivation for observing
+I would wager that her primary motivation for observing the

-quickly lost its innocence, and she was left with little else drawing her towards observance.
+left with little else drawing her towards observance.

 The truth, however, is that deeds -- both good and bad -- must be seen in

 single way on a single occasion.
 It will take him more effort to correct his

 new failing, but one failure must not be viewed as any more than it is.
 Such

 a person has slipped a single rung on the ladder of life.
 He is, however,

 still on the ladder -- and must view himself as such.
 G-d does not give up

-on us because of one sin -- or even many sins.
+on us because of one sin -- or even very many sins.